-The NIH-funded NeuroBioBank (NBB, https://neurobiobank.nih.gov/) was established in September 2013 as a national resource for investigators utilizing post-mortem human brain tissue and related biospecimens for their research to understand conditions of the nervous system such as Alzheimer's Disease (AD), Parkinson's Disease (PD), frontotemporal dementia (FTD), and many others.
-The overall goals of the NBB are to 1) increase the availability of brain tissue from individuals affected and unaffected by brain disorders, 2) facilitate brain tissue distribution and 3) provide a central resource of best practices and protocols to the research community.
-Comprised of medical records, interview results, and neuropathological reports, the NBB catalog is an invaluable source of data for researchers.
-The catalog has information on clinical diagnosis, medical history, as well as results of whole genome sequencing.
-However, key pieces of data - specifically, the results of gross and microscopic examination of brain samples exist primarily as unstructured notes, often in the form of PDF pathological reports.
-The lack of standardization and inconsistent formats used across sites presents a significant data accessibility challenge, which hinders effective data usability and ultimately, research output.
-Converting these reports to a standardized format in accordance with FAIR principles would avoid duplicating efforts by different groups to extract data, accelerating research progress.
-Standard representation of pathology data would provide researchers with powerful tools to understand the mechanisms underlying the development of various pathologies, ultimately leading to improvements in the diagnostics and treatment of these debilitating conditions.
+(FTD), and many others.
+The NBB operates through several biorepositories across the USA, each maintaining collections of human post-mortem brain tissue and related biospecimens.
+These biorepositories serve as the primary sources for the specimens and associated data in the NBB catalog.
+The overall goals of the NBB are to (i) increase the availability of brain tissue from individuals affected and unaffected by brain disorders, (ii) facilitate brain tissue distribution, and (iii) provide a central resource of best practices and protocols to the research community.
+Comprising medical records, interview results, and neuropathological reports, the NBB catalog serves as an invaluable source of data for researchers.
+The catalog has information on clinical diagnosis, medical history, as well as results of whole-genome sequencing.
+However, key pieces of dataspecifically, the results of gross and microscopic examination of brain samples exist primarily as unstructured notes, often in the form of PDF pathological reports.
+The lack of standardization and inconsistent formats used across NBB biorepositories presents a significant data accessibility challenge, which hinders effective data usability and, ultimately, research output.
+Converting these reports to a standardized format in accordance with FAIR principles would avoid duplicated efforts by different groups to extract data, accelerating research progress.
+Specifically, our study addresses the following FAIR principles: